Wondering do puppies grow out of biting you wit those razor-sharp teeth? Curious to know do puppies grow out of biting?

 Minimize Hand playing until your puppy understands the rules

 Don’t Punish your puppy (you cant punish your puppy for something you haven’t taken the time to teach)

 Remember the golden rule: if at any point your puppy nips you, say no momentarily stop playing and redirect your puppy onto an appropriate object she/he can bite.

-Remember puppies have no idea what is right and wrong this is where we come in to teach our young pups what is and isn’t appropriate behavior from how to greet guests to learning how to play with you.
+Remember if your asking when will my puppy stop biting? the answer is essentially understanding that puppies have no idea what is right and wrong, this is where we come in to teach our young pups what is and isn’t appropriate behavior from how to greet guests to learning how to play with you.